-In 2022, the HRCC was composed of Richard Guay (Chair), André Bérard, Joey Saputo, Neil Manning and Mrs. Rosemary Turner was appointed as new member of the HRCC in April 2022.
+In 2023, the HRCC was composed of Joey Saputo (Chair), André Bérard and Rosemary Turner.
 No member of the HRCC is an officer, executive or employee of the Corporation or of a subsidiary of the Corporation.
 All members of the HRCC are independent within the meaning of National Instrument 52-110 Audit Committees.